 Slowly, but surely, I am beginning to understand that my son does not see the passage of time as linearly as I do.
 Moreover, his questions have to do with how long these time frames “feel” as opposed to their existence on a calendar.

-And still, he lacks an understanding of time.
+And still, he struggles with keeping track of time.

 Children With ADHD And Time Perception